Popularity of Homegrown Brands in Asia

-A quick browse through the internet and also shopping centers and you will find a healthy number of homegrown brands, be it beauty or fashion, emerging.
+A quick browse through the internet and also shopping centers and you will find a healthy number of homegrown brands emerging.
 What was once a scarce industry is now blossoming into a feasible business that promises growth and success.

 Although homegrown brands may prosper locally, would their success traverse well internationally?
 Pomelo Fashion is a good testament to that.

 Source: The Thai fashion brand has branched out from its homeland to gain international recognition.